ratnesh1253/Sudoku-Solver/README.md

 ## Project Description

 This project provides a solution to solve a standard 9x9 Sudoku puzzle.
 The solution uses a backtracking algorithm to fill in the empty cells of the puzzle while ensuring that the Sudoku rules are followed.
+This project demonstrates my knowledge of Data Structures and Algorithms, particularly the backtracking technique.

 ## Sudoku Solver Algorithm